NiranjanRandive/Exception-Handling/README.md

 Enter an integer: Java
 Entered input is not a valid format for an integer.
 The work has been done successfully

+Question 3

+Write a program that accepts 2 integers a and b as input and finds the quotient of a/b.
+This program may generate an Arithmetic Exception.
+Use exception handling mechanisms to handle this exception.
+In the catch block, print the message as shown in the sample output. also, illustrate the use of the finally block.
+Print the message “Inside finally block”